bitrix24/b24restdocs/api-reference/disk/file/disk-file-get-external-link.md

 {% note alert "TO-DO _not exported to prod_" %}

 - parameter types are not specified
-- parameter requirements are not specified
+- parameter requirements are not indicated
 - examples are missing (there should be three examples - curl, js, php)
-- response in case of error is missing
+- response in case of error is absent

 {% endnote %}